 Cost to build

-Since your solar cooker is entirely dependent on exposure to the sun, set up your cooker in location that has maximum exposure, unhindered by tree branches and other obstructions.
-A porch or patio is ideal, since you will be able to easily check on your cooker and adjust the lid or parabolic surface to maximize the concentration of sun energy on the cooking pot.
+Since your solar cooker is entirely dependent on exposure to the sun, set up your cooker in a location that has maximum exposure, unhindered by tree branches and other obstructions.
+A porch or patio is ideal since you will be able to easily check on your cooker and adjust the lid or parabolic surface to maximize the concentration of solar energy on the cooking pot.
 While a solar cooker does not have an open flame like a barbeque grill, make sure there are no flammable materials within range of the solar cooker unit.

 Store-Bought Solar Cookers